microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/ConceptualDocumentation.md

 |WithRequired| Requests value of a property/collection must be returned from the query.
 |Where| Requests the query result to be filtered based on a predicate.
 |Get| Gets child items instead in the query result.
-|ExecuteQueryAsync| Executes a query and retrieves the result.
 |QueryAsync| Executes a query and retrieves the result as IAsyncEnumerable.
 |AsQueryable| Starts a query from a previous retrieved object.
 |QueryFrom| Starts a query from a collection of previous retrieved objects.
 |AsUpdatable| Starts to update object from a query result.
 |ExecuteAsync| Executes an update query.

-## MEF: Managed Extensibility Framework
-MEF introduced to CPS to provide a way for CPS partners to inject themselves.